Mindset & Lifestyle, Poker Strategy

 Your workspace should make you feel good.

-Keep your space clean and free of clutter.
+Keep your space clean and clutter-free.
 You don’t want to be thinking about the mess you should have cleaned up before you started playing.
-Decorate the area with things that are pleasing to you, but not distracting.
+Decorate the area with things that please you but are not distracting.

 If you’re the kind of person who likes playing in solitude, make sure no one else is around.
 If you like an audience, have them there and make sure they won’t take your attention away from the game.
-The idea is to optimize your brainpower, so you want to clear the area of anything that could suck it away from your main goal: to play at peak performance.
+The idea is to optimize your brainpower, so clear the area of anything that could suck it away from your main goal: playing at peak performance.

 Finally, inject some inspiration.
-When I was going for my triple crown that Sunday when I finally tabled the 6-Max, I had a picture of Elky mixed in with my tables.
-This reminded me I was trying to achieve the same thing (i.e., a triple crown) that this guy did.
+When I was going for my triple crown that Sunday and finally tabled the 6-Max, I had a picture of Elky mixed in with my tables.
+This reminded me that I was trying to achieve the same thing (i.e., a triple crown) that this guy did.

 With that picture, I reminded myself that I could see myself achieving the same distinction.
-When I was playing the WCOOP tournaments, I had a picture of Greggy with the bracelet for motivation.
+While playing the WCOOP tournaments, I had a picture of Greggy with the bracelet to motivate me.
 Seeing someone you respect – someone who has achieved what you’re aiming for – will give you a constant reminder of why you should play your best.

 Invest in a good chair.

 Learning how to play poker is strenuous, and your body is going to feel the effects of sitting in that chair all day.
 It’s going to feel the pressure of every decision.
-You want to put as little stress on your body as possible, so it will have good energy reserves.
-The more supportive your chair is, the less support is needed from your muscles and the more energy can be put in to making profitable decisions.
+You want to put as little stress on your body as possible so it has good energy reserves.
+The more supportive your chair is, the less support your muscles need, and the more energy you can put into making profitable decisions.

-You are also going to want to sit up straight.
-This may be hard at first, but it’s important, not only to the flow of oxygen (especially to your brain), but studies have shown that sitting up straight can also lead to reduced stress and increased confidence.
+You will also want to sit up straight.
+This may be hard at first, but it’s important not only for the flow of oxygen (especially to your brain), but also for studies that show sitting up straight can reduce stress and increase confidence.

 Monitor height and placement.

 Look straight ahead.
-If you’re looking to the side, you’re detracting from the smooth path of the spine.
-Set your monitor at a height that won’t require you to look way up or way down for extended period.
-Also, if you’re going to play multi-monitor, looking up and down is better for your neck than side to side, so keep that in mind when you’re placing your screens.
+If you’re looking to the side, you’re detracting from the spine’s smooth path.
+Set your monitor at a height that won’t require you to look way up or way down for an extended period.
+Also, if you’re going to play on multiple monitors, looking up and down is better for your neck than side to side, so keep that in mind when you’re placing your screens.
 Strains and adjustments will happen, but you want to set up your station to minimize them.

 Get the right mood lighting.

-SAD lights are helpful too, but the best thing you can do is get some of that natural sunlight when it’s out.
-Catch some glimpses of it at sunrise and sunset, and of course mix in movement as often as possible between work sessions (every 30, 60, 90 minutes).
-This will keep the blood and oxygen circulating, and Keep you feeling alive and well.
+SAD lights are helpful, too, but the best thing you can do is get some natural sunlight when it’s out.
+Catch some glimpses of it at sunrise and sunset, and of course, mix in movement as often as possible between work sessions (every 30, 60, 90 minutes).
+This will keep the blood and oxygen circulating and keep you feeling alive and well.

-Regardless of what the mind is up to, the body knows what’s really going on, and every little bit of attention to it helps (frequency trumps effort), so a lot of a little bit of love is better than rare moments of intense, tough love.
+Regardless of what the mind is up to, the body knows what’s really going on, and every little bit of attention to it helps (frequency trumps effort), so a lot of little bits of love is better than rare moments of intense, tough love.

 Keep what you need close by.

-Healthy food and drink are best for optimal play, and it should be close by.
-In tournaments, you only have a five minute break, so you don’t want to be spending most of that time scrounging around for sustenance.
+Healthy food and drink are best for optimal play, and they should be close by.
+In tournaments, you only have a five-minute break, so you don’t want to be spending most of that time scrounging around for sustenance.
 Have it ready, have it handy.

 It all comes down to doing as much as you can to feel like a winner.